jzzheng22/hlp21-project-group-3/SH_aamanrebello/README-apr1718.md

 ```

-from within this directory.
+from within this directory (of course, on the first run it has to be built).

 ## Sequence of Steps for the Demo

 1. *Highlighting of ports* on moving mouse over symbol.
-Demonstrate it working for multiple symbols simultaneously i.e. when mouse is inside >1 bounding box.
+Demonstrate it working for multiple symbols simultaneously i.e. when mouse is inside more than one bounding box.

-2. *Selection* of single and multiple symbols with highlighting.
+2. *Selection and highlighting* of single (with click) and multiple symbols (with drag-box).

 3. *Dragging and snap-to-grid*.
-For single and multiple symbols (the multiple symbols can be done by dragging mouse from any of the selected components)
+For single and multiple symbols (the multiple symbols can be done by dragging mouse from any of the selected components).
+Correct behaviour in presence of scrolling.

 4. *Automatic aligning* of multiple selected symbols horizontally/vertically.
 Illustrating utility of vertical alignment with Joanna's functionality to rotate/scale symbols (may skip this if pushed for time).